tompreston/pifacecad-lcdproc/README.md

 LCDproc driver for PiFace Control and Display
 =============================================
 11/02/2014 - The patch has been merged into the LCDproc dev branch.
-There were changes made to the way inputs work by [Markus Dolze](http://lists.omnipotent.net/pipermail/lcdproc/2014-February/014217.html) before the merge.
+There have been changes made to the way inputs work by [Markus Dolze](http://lists.omnipotent.net/pipermail/lcdproc/2014-February/014217.html), before the merge.
-The code in this repository does not reflect those changes.
+The code in this repository does not reflect these changes.

 Install
 -------